View Michelle Williams's Obituary on trentonian.com and share memories

 |

 Michelle F. Williams (nee Simko) passed away suddenly January 3, 2020 at the age of 74.
+Daughter of the late Michael and Alice Simko.
 Beloved wife of the late Larry.
 Loving mother of Larry (Dawn).
 Step-grandmom of Vincent.
 Dear sister of Joseph Simko and the late Marsha Komendat; sister-in-law of John Komendat.
 Also survived by her loving nieces and nephews.
 Relatives and friends are invited to gather on Tuesday Eve 4:00 PM at BURNS FUNERAL HOME, 1514 Woodbourne Rd.
 Levittown, PA 19057 followed by her Service at 6:00 PM.
-In lieu of flowers, donations in her memory to the Woman’s Animal Center, 3839 Richlieu Rd, Bensalem, PA 19020 would be appreciated. www.burnsfuneralhome.com 215-637-1414
+Interment private.
+In lieu of flowers, donations in her memory to the Woman’s Animal Center, 3839 Richlieu Rd., Bensalem, PA 19020 would be appreciated.

 Published in The Trentonian on Jan.
 12, 2020